Apple raises iPhone prices outside US and China - NewsBreak

 Apple Insider

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
-These affiliate partnerships do not influence our editorial content. — Apple Jamsil will open in South Korea's Songpa-gu District on September 24, 2022, and will be in the Lotte World Mall.
+These affiliate partnerships do not influence our editorial content. — Apple Watch Series 8 and Apple Watch SE reviews are in, and while the new Crash Detection and temperature sensing features are useful, most say upgrades aren't necessary unless buyers are coming from very old models.

+This initial developer beta arrived a mere two days after iOS 16 was fully released.
+Thus far only the developer beta has been released while a public beta will follow.
+These point updates usually refine many of the flagship features that debuted in the major update and that is the case here with improvements to the Lock Screen, Matter, and more.

 Apple Insider